AWegnerGitHub/awegnergithub.github.io-content/2020_05_04_suggested_improvements_physical.md

 ### Wire harness around controller

-The garden has some nice groves built into it to hide the wiring for the lights.
+The garden has some nice grooves built into it to hide the wiring for the lights.
 It works really well and makes the garden look nice when you are looking at the plants, or showing off to family members.
 But, this nice wiring solution doesn't exist once everything is inside the cabinet.
 It's a giant free for all of wires.
 There are light wires, the pump power wire and the power cord for the whole system.
 It is fortunate that the wires are long enough that things can be moved and adjusted, but it also means that there is a mass of